johnshearing/deep_avatar/README.md

 ### Overall Roadmap:
 1. Build the RAG system and deploy a web interface so that the public can query the vector database using natural language.
 This is done.

 2. Recently, I built the app shown below, which makes it possible to rapidly find and sanitize any dirty data that gets ingested into the knowledge graph and vector database during the indexing process.
-   - Currently I am porting this stand-alone Python app to JavaScript for seamless integration into the LightRAG WebUI so that only one single application is necessary to create and maintain the data and so that this application is available online to all with the correct privileges.
+   - Currently I am porting this stand-alone Python app to JavaScript for seamless integration into the LightRAG WebUI so that only one single application is necessary to create, maintain, and query the data.
 <br>
 <p>
 <img src="/_images/cleanup_app.jpg">